 What are language tables?

 Language tables provide a low-stakes environment to converse in a particular language at tables mentored by Language Residents and other native or advanced speakers.
-Though tables have varied in format throughout the pandemic, they typically take place in the Oldenborg dining hall over lunch.
+They typically take place in the Oldenborg dining hall over lunch.

 Why is there a No-English policy at languages tables?